material-components/material-components-android/docs/components/BottomAppBar.md

 attribute in xml.
 Instead, the `app:backgroundTint` attribute will allow you to set a tint.

-#### `FloatingActionButton` Alignment Modes
+#### `FloatingActionButton` Alignment/Animation Modes

 The `FloatingActionButton` can be aligned either to the center (`FAB_ALIGNMENT_MODE_CENTER`) or to the end (`FAB_ALIGNMENT_MODE_END`) by calling `setFabAlignmentMode(int)`.
-The default animation will automatically be run.
+The animation specified by `fabAnimationMode` will automatically be run.
+The fab animation can be set to `scale` or `slide`.
 This can be coordinated with a `Fragment` transition to allow for a smooth animation from a primary screen to a secondary screen.

 #### `FloatingActionButton` Attributes